Estimated reading time: 16 minutes

 The Phantom RTK stands out from the rest in the surveying sector thanks to the RTK (Real-Time Kinematic) system which ensures accurate measurements, positioning, and flight planning compared to the GPS.

 Thanks to the 1-Inch CMOS sensor, you can take high-quality photographs, and the 5870 mAh battery ensures a 30-minute flight time.
-Unfortunately, it’s not compatible with the PPK system.
+Unfortunately, it’s incompatible with the PPK system.

 Yuneec H520 RTK: Buy Now